Super Furry Animals: 1994–1995: Early recordings

 After gigging in London in late 1995, they were noticed by Creation Records boss Alan McGee at the Camden Monarch club, who signed them to his label.
 Creation was also home to Primal Scream, My Bloody Valentine and Teenage Fanclub, and had recently found massive commercial success with Oasis.
 The band have said that having watched their gig, McGee asked them if they could sing in English rather than Welsh in future shows.
-In fact, by this stage they were singing in English, but McGee didn't realise because their Welsh accents were so strong.
+In fact, by this stage they were singing in English, but McGee did not realise because their Welsh accents were so strong.
 The Super Furry Animals received some criticism in the Welsh media for singing in English, something which the band felt "completely pissed" about.
 According to drummer Dafydd Ieuan: "It all started when we played this festival in West Wales, and for some reason the Welsh media started foaming at the mouth because we were singing songs in Welsh and English.
-But they get The Dubliners playing and they don't sing in Irish.
+But they get The Dubliners playing and they do not sing in Irish.
 It's ridiculous."
-The band have claimed that the decision to sing in English was taken in order to broaden their fanbase and reach out internationally.
+The band have explained that the decision to sing in English was taken in order to broaden their fanbase.